marcus-grant/notes/rust.md

   * Write a NES emulator using Rust!
   * Fantastic intermediate rust overview with a focus on systems programming
 * [Considering Rust (from YouTube by Jon Gjengset)][consider-rust-yt]
+  * Great talk by Jon Gjengset
+  * Gets you the basic ideas of Rust's capabilities

 ## Collections